A major part of my investment strategy is dividend investing. I need to warn you though the approach is boring.

 RRSPs = U.S. dividend paying stocks and U.S.-listed ETFs.

 Want some help selecting which Canadian dividend paying stocks to own?
-Own the same stocks the big ETFs and mutual funds own in their top-10 or 20 holdings.
-Seriously.
-Look at the holdings in the ETF XIU and continue your research from there.
+Own the same stocks the big ETFs and mutual funds own in their top-10 or 20 holdings then index invest everything else for U.S. and international exposure.
+Investing can be that simple.